 Create and implement a fatigue management plan that includes scientific strategies for fighting fatigue.
 These strategies can include: engaging in conversations with others (not just listening and nodding); doing something that involves physical action (even if it is just stretching); strategic caffeine consumption (do not use caffeine when you are already alert and avoid caffeine near bedtime); taking short naps (less than 45 minutes).

 Educate staff about sleep hygiene and the effects of fatigue on patient safety.
-Sleep hygiene includes getting enough sleep and taking naps, practicing good sleep habits (for example, engaging in a relaxing pre-sleep routine, such as yoga or reading), and avoiding food, alcohol, or stimulants (such as caffeine) that can impact sleep.
+Sleep hygiene includes getting enough sleep and taking naps, practicing good sleep habits (for example, engaging in a relaxing pre-sleep routine, such as yoga or reading), and avoiding food, alcohol, or stimulants (such as caffeine) can impact sleep.

 The clinician should evaluate his or her state of mind before providing patient care, such as medication administration.
 Providing patient care takes a clear and focused mind, uncluttered by thoughts of aggravation and distress.
 As mentioned earlier, the healthcare provider with a wandering mind caused by any one of the effects has a decreased awareness of the subtle changes in patient status, a slower reaction time, and an overall lack of concentration.
 The ability to anticipate complications and to determine appropriate responses is also adversely affected.
-A major challenge in today's stress-filled world is to use stress positively and prevent it from becoming distressed.
+A major challenge in today's stress-filled world is using stress positively and preventing it from becoming distressed.

 With severe emotional distress, an individual could turn to substance use or abuse to hide emotional pain.
 Combined with heavy workloads, this increases the likelihood of error.
 With the increased risk-taking behavior, aggression could result.
 The clinician is then labeled as "difficult to work with."
 Unchecked emotions can lead to aggressive behavior and disciplinary action.
-The emotionally distressed mind cannot rationally function, or critical thinking is required to provide safe patient care.
+The emotionally distressed mind cannot function rationally, or critical thinking is required to provide safe patient care.
 Managers need to recognize emotionally distressed clinicians.

 As the volume of information increases, there is a need for creative ways to make it more readily available, displaying it where clinicians need it when needed.
 Making information available at the point of care will make a significant impact on error reduction.
 Many medication-related claims result from clinicians making decisions about treatment without having all of the appropriate information available.
 Create forms to promote accurate documentation and electronic ticklers for tracking test results.
 Block avenues to workarounds that cut out the important transmission of information.